Bill VanPatten: Research

-VanPatten was the creator of the educational television show Destinos, which is designed for use with Spanish courses.
+VanPatten was the creator of the educational television show Destinos, designed for use with Spanish courses.

-He worked with the theory of input processing in second language acquisition, which aims to offer an explanation on how L2 learners process input.
-This term was first used by professor Bill VanPatten.
-Since he grew up in a multilingual home environment he strongly believes in the huge benefits being able to speak, read and write.
-VanPatten considered that most people have looked at language as something static, therefore there is a rule to learn it by practicing and then when it is relevant enough it sticks in your head.
+He worked with the theory of input processing in second language acquisition, which aims to explain how L2 learners process input.
+This term was first used by Professor Bill VanPatten.
+Growing up in a multilingual home, he strongly believes in the significant benefits of being able to speak, read, and write multiple languages.
+VanPatten considered that most people view language as something static, assuming that practicing rules will eventually make them stick in one's mind.

-However, VanPatten considers that in learning language, first you have to process language by hearing and reading in order to get enough data to build up the linguistic system over time.
-To exemplify this theory, VanPatten mentions that you just have to give people a couple of chunks of language and make them do something with them so that they can to process language, thus demonstrating how language develops in the brain.
+However, VanPatten believes that learning a language involves first processing language through hearing and reading to gather enough data to build up the linguistic system over time.
+To exemplify this theory, VanPatten explains that giving people a couple of chunks of language and having them do something with them allows them to process language, thus demonstrating how language develops in the brain.